Travel guide

 Quick comparison table

-To keep you on track, here are the previous categories summarized in what really matters when deciding.
+To avoid getting lost, here are the previous categories summarized into what really matters when deciding.
 Prices are indicative and vary by destination and duration.

-eSIM Type Ideal for Approximate Price Key Strength
+eSIM Type Ideal for Approximate Price Strong point

-Regional Destination One country / area From ~$0.85 Best price-coverage ratio
+Regional destination One country / region Low entry price Best price-coverage ratio

-Unlimited Data Intensive use High No usage monitoring
+Unlimited data Intensive use High No meter watching

-Low-cost Daily Short getaways Low Price adjusted to days
+Low-cost by day Short getaways Low Price adjusted to days

-Local Operator Minimal budget Very low Cheap data, but with paperwork
+Local operator Minimum budget Very low Cheap data, but with paperwork

 The best eSIM according to your trip type

 This is where the ranking becomes yours.
-The same person might need three different eSIMs throughout the year, and choosing well begins by describing the trip, not by looking for "the best" in abstract.
+The same person might need three different eSIMs throughout the year, and choosing well starts by describing the trip, not by looking for "the best" in the abstract.

 Unlimited data or by GB: what suits you

-It's the doubt that stops most people, and the answer is usually less glamorous than it seems: most people use fewer GBs than they think.
-Before paying for "unlimited," check how much you really consume.
+This is the doubt that most holds people back, and the answer is usually less glamorous than it seems: most people use fewer GBs than they think.
+Before paying for "unlimited," check how much you actually consume.

-An average traveler who uses maps, messaging, a bit of social media, and makes reservations spends around 0.5-1 GB per day.
+An average traveler who uses maps, messaging, a bit of social media, and reservations spends around 0.5-1 GB per day.
 With that, a 3-5 GB plan covers a long getaway without problems.
-Unlimited data makes sense if you make work video calls, upload videos, or share internet (hotspot) with more devices; then it pays not to watch the counter.
+Unlimited data makes sense if you make work video calls, upload videos, or share internet (hotspot) with more devices; then it's worth not watching the meter.
 Beware of the fine print: many "unlimited" plans reduce speed after a daily cap (for example, 1 or 2 GB at maximum speed and then slower).
 That's not bad, but it's good to know.
-If you want to stretch your GBs, you have specific tricks in our guide to buying the right eSIM online and adjusting consumption before you leave.
+If you want to stretch your GBs, we have specific tricks in our guide to saving data with an eSIM on your travels, such as disabling automatic app updates in the background or lowering streaming quality before leaving home.

-Most bad eSIM experiences don't come from the product, but from a rushed choice.
+Most bad eSIM experiences don't come from the product, but from a hasty choice.
 These are the most common pitfalls and how to avoid them.

-• Buying by upfront price: as we saw, divide price by GB.
-Cheap, poorly measured, comes out expensive.
+• Buying by headline price: as we saw, divide price by GB.
+What's cheaply measured ends up being expensive.

-• Installing it at the destination airport: without data, scanning the QR code is a hassle.
-Install it at home with WiFi and activate it upon landing.
+• Installing it at the destination airport: without data, scanning the QR is a hassle.
+Install it at home with Wi-Fi and activate it upon landing.

-• Ignoring data expiration: some plans have an expiration date.
+• Ignoring data expiration: some plans have a deadline.
 If you buy in advance, check when it starts counting.

-• Not knowing what it really is: if it's your first time, take two minutes to understand what an eSIM is and how to activate it.
-It saves you 90% of problems.
+• Not knowing what it really is: if it's your first time, take two minutes to understand what a virtual eSIM is and how to install it step-by-step.
+You'll avoid most last-minute scares.

 Frequently asked questions